Culturesupport/CultureSupport/README.md

 - Enable Freedom To Be Away From Slavery And Work
 - Enable Freedom To Be Alive And Thrive
 - Enable Freedom To Become Your Freedom Dreams
+- Enable Fredom To Grow Home Food And Live Safely Healthy